An Index of Prayers on My Website

 An alternative method of praying the Rosary, ensuring that the significance of each Mystery is not lost on us as we pray, includes a shorter Bible passage at the start of the decade for our reflection, acclamations that the fruits of the Mysteries may enrich us, and an expansion on the ‘Hail Mary’ prayer that is relevant to the Mystery.
 This is somewhat shorter than the Scriptural Rosary but equally effective in helping us focus.
 Select a link from the following to learn more about this:

-If you prefer praying the traditional fifteen Mysteries of the Rosary, please click these links instead:
+Or, if you prefer praying the traditional fifteen Mysteries of the Rosary, please click these links instead:

 A novena (from